Fundy National Park: Creation

+The initial two national parks in Atlantic Canada demonstrated considerable success, as evidenced by a significant increase in attendance between 1945 - 1948.
+This trend of increased national park visitation was seen all across Canada, with attendance numbers doubling between 1945 - 1947.
+Consequently, this encouraged the Parks Branch to substantiate a much larger investment into Fundy compared to previous park developments.
+From 1948 to 1950, the branch dedicated over $2.2 million towards Fundy National Park, compared to the $1.1 million expenditure for the first four years of development for the Cape Breton Highlands National Park.

+The park headquarters' construction started at a particular site, at the expense of the site's natural and cultural heritage.
+A nine-hole golf course was designed by Stanley Thompson and constructed alongside the road leading to Point Wolfe at a cost of $100,000.
+Additionally, a swimming pool was established near Alma West's beach.
+To provide accommodation within the park, designated campgrounds were developed, designed to accommodate tents and trailers.
+Additionally, 29 cottages were constructed in a location overlooking the park's golf course.
+One of the more significant expenses was that of the park superintendent's residence.
+Initially authorized at a price of $12,000, the project eventually incurred a total cost of $30,000 by the time it was finished, a price equivalent to the value of three to four farms in Alma.
+The park headquarters area also saw the installation of the New Brunswick School of Arts and Crafts, but it later disappeared.

 Natural environment

 According to the Commission for Environmental Cooperation, the park is located in the Level III- Eastern Temperate Forests (Maine-New Brunswick Plains and Hills) ecoregion.
 According to the Ecological Framework of Canada, the park is situated in two distinct ecoregions.
 The southern section of the park falls in the Fundy Coast ecoregion.
 This region experiences cool, wet summers and mild, rainy winters.
 Its coniferous forest consists of red spruce, balsam fir, and red maple with some white spruce, and white and yellow birch.
 Some sugar maple and beech trees are also found here at higher elevations.
 The northern section of the park falls in the Southern New Brunswick Uplands ecoregion.
 This ecoregion experiences summers that are warm and rainy, and winters that are mild and snowy.
 Its mixed-wood forest contains mainly sugar and red maple, white and red spruce and balsam fir trees.
 Finally, according to the World Wide Fund for Nature, the park is located in the New England-Acadian forest ecoregion.